tc39/notes/meetings/2019-01/jan-29.md

 TST: I'm surprised, JHB, that you say you're willing to go along with the committee given that you spent a _ton_ of time working with various partners searching for a name that would be webcompat.
 I think you even said Global is not especially better for webcompat than global.
 I'm fairly skeptical.

-LBR: I'm not an implementer, but I think it's totally worth trying it.
+LEO: I'm not an implementer, but I think it's totally worth trying it.

 TST: Figuring out whether we can change the implementations is hard work, whether the change is web-compatible.

-LBR: I'm not assuming it's very webcompat, but I don't have enough resources to conclusively say whether it is.
+LEO: I'm not assuming it's very webcompat, but I don't have enough resources to conclusively say whether it is.

 TST: To me, it seems like we cannot make a decision here without that data.